by Metal Method Instructor Doug Marks

 Have you ever noticed that some chords and notes sound out of tune on your guitar while others sound perfect?
 For example the open A minor chord might sound in perfect tune but the D barre chord at the fifth fret may sound dissonant.
-You can actually tune the individual strings to make the D barre chord sound perfect and other chords will sound dissonant.
+You can actually tune the individual strings to make the D barre chord sound perfect which will cause other chords to sound dissonant.
 This is caused by notes at the twelfth fret and beyond being out of tune when the open strings are tuned to pitch.
 What’s happening is, high frequency overtones aren’t in tune and these overtones occur even when playing open chords.
 The cure – adjust your guitar so the notes at the twelfth fret are tuned to the exact same pitch as the open strings.
 This is accomplished by adjusting the intonation.

 When the guitar intonation is properly adjusted all notes will be in tune or at least very close.
 Do to the physical construction of the guitar it will never be in perfect tune but the idea is to get it as close to perfect as possible.